 - Shifting out of fight/flight/freeze to greater ease, playfulness, freedom and joy in their presence, among other goals.

+Absolutely.
+Trauma is not the only explanation or reason for many mental health and addictions challenges, although it is a common one.
+Although we are trauma-specific in our training, this focus offers many benefits and skillfulness in working safely, sensitively and compassionately with other common life challenges as well.
 Our program will be of interest not only to people who have experienced trauma/PTSD, but also anyone wanting to focus on any of the following:

 - Chronic stress, burnout, compassion fatigue and vicarious trauma